 Get ready to lead

 Earn your master’s in education at Lynn University and experience the convenience of an online program that will enhance your earning potential and broaden your professional network.
 You’ll study advanced topics, such as instructional leadership, human resources and curriculum planning, and hone the skills you have already developed as an undergraduate.
+Plus, you have the opportunity to take a specialization in training and development, where you'll learn instructional design and strategy and organizational analysis skills.

 The master’s in education program is a one-year online program—perfect for busy professionals who aspire to leadership positions in education.